An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 Chip vendors also supply an application programming interface (API), which is used by the NOS to control interactions with the ASIC.
 These vendors may also include an SDK (Software Development Kit) to program the ASIC, such as to set up a VLAN or ACL entry.
 Broadcom, for example, recently released SDK Logical Table (SDKLT), which is an open source SDK that’s intended to enable a high level of programmability for its chipsets.

-The final component of a white box switch is the NOS itself.
-Here’s where the white box switches differ significantly from those of legacy switch vendors.
+The final component of a network switch is the NOS itself.
+Here’s where the network switches differ significantly from those of legacy switch vendors.
 A vendor such as Cisco or Juniper takes the same commodity hardware and loads its own, proprietary NOS on top.
-The white box alternative is to instead load an open, Linux-based NOS.
+The bare metal alternative is to instead load a Linux-based NOS.
 It’s a similar approach to using Linux on a commodity server instead of, say, Windows Server.

-It’s the choice of the NOS that makes a switch open – or not.
-Open networking software uses an open source Linux-based OS.
-The Open Compute Networking Project, for example, is an effort by the Open Compute Project (OCP) aimed at creating a set of disaggregated, open network technologies, including a Linux-based NOS and developer tools.
+It’s the choice of the NOS that makes a switch generic – or not.
+Flexible networking software uses a free Linux-based OS.
+The Flexible Compute Networking Project, for example, is an effort by the Open Compute Project (OCP) aimed at creating a set of disaggregated, flexible network technologies, including a Linux-based NOS and developer tools.

-Similarly, the Open Network Install Environment (ONIE) is an open source initiative driven by a community of vendors to define an open “install environment” for white box switches.
-Also a project of the OCP, ONIE is intended to enable an ecosystem where end users can choose among different NOSs and install them on a common set of white box switches in the same manner that they provision servers.
-Open Network Linux, another OCP project, is one example of such an open source NOS that uses the ONIE install environment to install into a white box switch’s flash memory.
+Similarly, the Network Install Environment is an open source initiative driven by a community of vendors to define an “install environment” for network switches.
+Also a project of the OCP, ONIE is intended to enable an ecosystem where end users can choose among different NOSs and install them on a common set of network switches in the same manner that they provision servers.
+Flexible Network Linux, another OCP project, is one example of such a free NOS that uses the ONIE install environment to install into a network switch’s flash memory.

-AT&T has also announced its own entry to the open networking community with its Disaggregated Networking Operating System (dNOS).
-The dNOS project provides a software framework to speed the adoption and use of white boxes in a service provider’s infrastructure, AT&T says.
-Given that AT&T has more than 100,000 IP/MPLS routers in its network, that is a significant vote of confidence for the concept of disaggregated networking and open NOSs.
-With this project, AT&T is following the lead of web-scale companies, such as Facebook and Google, that have already standardized their internal networks on white box switches running a Linux NOS.
+AT&T has also announced its own entry to the flexible networking community with its Disaggregated Networking Operating System (dNOS).
+The dNOS project provides a software framework to speed the adoption and use of bare metal devices in a service provider’s infrastructure, AT&T says.
+Given that AT&T has more than 100,000 IP/MPLS routers in its network, that is a significant vote of confidence for the concept of disaggregated networking and flexible NOSs.
+With this project, AT&T is following the lead of web-scale companies, such as Facebook and Google, that have already standardized their internal networks on network switches running a Linux NOS.

-The collective vote of confidence from AT&T and the web-scale giants makes sense, because open, white box networking has proven itself in large data centers as a new best practice.
+The collective vote of confidence from AT&T and the web-scale giants makes sense, because HPC, data center, and enterprise networking has proven itself in large data centers as a new best practice.
 Now those same benefits are penetrating enterprise campus and branch office networks, freeing company after company from the restrictive, closed network technology cycle that they’ve been saddled with for decades.

 ELIMINATE VENDOR LOCK-IN

-The idea behind using an open NOS is that it can be ported from one white box hardware platform to another.
+The idea behind using a flexible NOS is that it can be ported from one bare metal hardware platform to another.
 That means there’s no more vendor lock-in, in terms of hardware or software.
 As advances come along in software or hardware, enterprises are free to take advantage of them without the complexity involved in migrating from one proprietary switch vendor to another.

 SIGNIFICANTLY LOWER TCO

-Pairing commodity hardware with open-standards-based disaggregated NOS software makes white box switches far less expensive than traditional legacy appliances in terms of capital costs.
-For example, the hardware/software list price for a fully configured white box version of a Cisco 6500-class chassis switch runs around 20 percent of the cost of the legacy Cisco switch – and the white box “replacement” provides significantly higher density and performance at that lower price.
+Pairing commodity hardware with disaggregated NOS software makes network switches far less expensive than traditional legacy appliances in terms of capital costs.
+For example, the hardware/software list price for a fully configured bare metal device version of a Cisco 6500-class chassis switch runs around 20 percent of the cost of the legacy Cisco switch – and the bare metal device “replacement” provides significantly higher density and performance at that lower price.
 Additionally, Threshold’s simplified configuration and lifecycle management tools make ongoing operations far easier, significantly reducing ongoing operating costs.
 It all adds up to reduction in total cost of ownership that can easily exceed 50 percent.

 Escape From The Data Center